Skip to main content

 That persistent, low-grade pressure you might feel from an employer’s wellness initiative is more than a simple workplace annoyance.
 It registers within your body as a distinct biological event.
 When you are presented with a “choice” that carries a significant financial consequence ∞ participate and receive a discount, or abstain and pay a penalty ∞ your internal systems perceive this pressure.

-The ACA, in its aim to promote widespread health and manage healthcare costs, permits to use financial incentives to encourage participation.
+The ACA, in its aim to promote widespread health and manage healthcare costs, permits wellness programs to use financial incentives to encourage participation.
 It quantifies the boundary of this encouragement, establishing a financial threshold that a program can operate within.

 From this perspective, a program is considered a reasonable health promotion tool as long as the incentive or penalty stays below a certain percentage of the health insurance premium.
 This framework is built on a population-level view of health, where incentives are a mechanism to nudge behavior across a large group.